Wartburg College Alliance to host annual drag show March 18

 “Alliance is grateful for all the professional performers who willingly donated their time and talent for this show,” said Aurion Redding, an Alliance adviser.
 “The Drag Show is a fun event, and we look forward to entertaining the audience.”

 Tickets to the show are free to the public.
 Donations will be accepted during the event to support the organization.
 To learn more about Alliance and their efforts to advocate for more inclusive environments on campus, locally and nationally, visit www.wartburg.edu/alliance.
-To be added to the Alliance email list to learn about additional programming opportunities, email alliance@wartburg.edu.
+If you would like to be added to the Alliance email list to learn about additional programming opportunities, please email alliance@wartburg.edu.